krishnaraja19/etraveli/refactoring-java/README.md

 Note: the Git history must be included.

-## Please add the below mentioned jar file into the build path
-commons-lang3-3.11
-##Refactoring-java coed responsibility
+##Refactoring-java code details

-1.In Main.java I have covered four different case of receipt
+1.In Main.java I have covered four different case of receipt data.
+All cases mentioned in code.

-2. package
+2. package description
 com.movie.rental.service - This package having three java files.
 All these java provides services for receipt creation. com.movie.rental.exception - This package having custom exception class and it is provide messages to get the valid input. com.movie.rental.dto - This package having pojo file.
 Every pojo file is to hold the data.